yamedvedya/online_editor/readme.md

 This utility allows easy visual editing of online.xml file for Sardana.
 Language: Python3 + PyQt5

 # Installation:
-After download you should run build.py
+After download you should run setup.sh

 # Running
 you can force the opening of the default library by specifying the -f (or --file) option